 The demand for data science savvy business managers will increase in 2017, as more and more businesses will start taking higher number of data-driven decisions.
 These managers have to understand the fundamental principles of data science well enough to envision and/or appreciate data science opportunities to supply the appropriate resources to the data science teams, and to be willing to invest in data and experimentation.
 They must have the ability to steer the data science team carefully to make sure that they stay on track towards an eventually useful business solution.

 In 2017, you will see a widespread adoption and implementation of streaming analytics in enterprises.
 Open source streaming engines, such as Spark Streaming and Flink, will be used with enterprise Hadoop Data Lake to enable companies to analyse data in real-time and deliver personalized services to their customers.
 Due to this, the rate of adoption of these technologies will ultimately take half the time it has taken Hadoop to rise as the default big data platform over the past six years.

-The report, Broken Links: Why analytics investments have yet to pay off, from the Economist Intelligence Unit (EIU), found that although 70% of business executives rated analytics as “very” or “extremely important”, just 2% are ready to say they have achieved “broad positive results”.
+The report, from the Economist Intelligence Unit (EIU), found that although 70% of business executives rated analytics as “very” or “extremely important”, just 2% are ready to say they have achieved “broad positive results”.
 In the next year, companies will focus more on getting return on investment from their data science initiatives.